 In the Lifetime of the Buddha

-One time while the Buddha was traveling, a stranger threw himself at his feet and called him “son,” lamenting as to why the Buddha had not come to see them for such a long time.
+One time while the Buddha was traveling, a stranger threw himself at his feet and called him “son,” lamenting as to why the Buddha had not come to visit for such a long time.
 This man insisted the Buddha should come to his house to see his “mother” who likewise fell at his feet and criticized him for being away so long.
 After the Buddha accepted their hospitality and gave a sermon about old age, he left.

 His disciples who were traveling with him at the time wondered why this family did not know who the Buddha’s real parents were and why the Buddha did not comment about it.
 So to end their confusion, the Buddha told them this story explaining his relation to the man and woman in their earlier births.